LukeShu/leaguer/docs/DesignDocument.md

     will cause a POST to the login controller) and “Go to Tournament” in which you enter a tournament title.
-This interacts with the Homepage Controller.
+This interacts with the Homepage Controller. main/edit.html

-main/edit.html
   : This page is a form for editing the server-wide configuration,
     such as the language or the graphical theme.

-login/form.html
-  : Page with form entries for username, password.
-If user clicks “new
+users/new.html
-    user” more forms entries will appear.
-One for repeating the password, and one for email.
-This POST to the Login controller.
+  : One for repeating the password, and one for email.
+This POST to
+    the Login controller.

 tournaments/new.html
   : A form that interacts with users who are either hosts or becoming